XinYang-YXY/cloudsearch-sample-app/Azure/frontend/README.md

 ```

 ### Docker Details
-By default, the Docker container is listening on port `8080`.
+By default, the Docker container listens on port `8080`.
 You can change it by modifying the `nginx.conf`